cheukyin699/FreeingtheClones/README.md

 are obstructed, in which case the cloning would be unsuccessful.
 If you are stuck, feel free to click on the 'Show answer' button down below.
 <hr>
-Freeing the Clones v1.2.4 implementation in Java by Ng Cheuk Yin For extra help, please contact me by email <mailto:cheukyin699@yahoo.com>.
+Freeing the Clones v1.2.4 implementation in Java by Ng Cheuk Yin<br>
+For extra help, please contact me by email <mailto:cheukyin699@yahoo.com>.